Note: 2021 Xarelto Update Below

 The first Pennsylvania state court trial involving Xarelto went to trial in November 2017.
 In December, the jury's voice was heard loud and clear: a whopping $28 million verdict.

-The victim in this case was prescribed Xarelto in order to prevent a stroke.
+The victim was prescribed Xarelto in order to prevent a stroke.
 She suffered from atrial fibrillation, which is an irregular heartbeat.
 She took the drug for approximately one year.
 She was hospitalized with severe gastrointestinal bleeding.
 Thankfully, she has had a full recovery.
 She blamed her hospital stay on Xarelto.

 The jury's anger towards Bayer showed in the verdict.
 The jury award $1.8 million in compensatory damages and $24.2 million in punitive damages.

 What does this verdict mean?
 Plaintiff's lawyer had been on the defensive after losing three consecutive trials in federal court.
 This win is a real game changer.
 Settlement negotiations are going to have a very different vibe after this verdict no matter what ultimately happens on appeal with this verdict.
 It is not just that the jury found Bayer negligent.
 The bigger story is the size of the verdict and what the says about how future juries are going to view these cases.

 When these settlement discussions to settle the Xarelto lawsuits begin, how much money will the plaintiffs' lawyers ask for and what can we expect for an average Xarelto settlement value?

 The reality is that the value of the Xarelto cases -- like any mass tort claim -- rises and falls throughout the discovery process.
 Also, because the scope of the injuries varies wildly by plaintiff from minor injury to death and disability, the settlements will vary.
 Most likely, there will be several tiers of settlements with different amounts depending on the severity of the injury.